 Leaving a will is the best way to ensure heirs or descendants may inherit from your estate.
 Issues of property distribution may arise when a birth parent or adoptive parent dies without making a valid will or without naming an heir to particular property (referred to as intestacy).
 In these cases, State law determines who may inherit from whom.
+If you have debt, creating a will can also help your family, heirs, and the state determine how your property should be divided to settle the accounts.

 - Last Will and Testament